giuse-sysdig/charts/index.md

 ## Use this charts repository

-Once you have added this _charts repository_ to your local `helm`, you can start using it:
+Once you have added the _charts repository_ to your local `helm`, you can start using it:

 ```bash
 # List all charts: